 Writing-on-Stone is a provincial park in Alberta.
-It’s home to the largest concentration of aboriginal rock art in North America and to some rather other-worldly looking formations, called hoodoos!
+It’s home to the largest concentration of Aboriginal rock art in North America and to some rather other-worldly looking formations, called hoodoos!

 Why You Should Visit Writing-On-Stone

-You’ll see one of the coolest landscapes on the planet – Hoodoos!
+At Writing-On-Stone provincial park you’ll see one of the coolest landscapes on the planet – Hoodoos!
 These sandstone formations are what’s left after thousands of years of erosion.
 They’re constantly changing as rain and wind continue to shape this magical landscape!
 The only other places I’ve seen hoodoos are in Drumheller, the Dinosaur Capital of the World and in Bryce Canyon in Utah.

 Writing-On-Stone is a great place to get insights into the earlier lives of native people.
 They’ve inhabited the site for at least 3000 years, taking shelter in the valley while hunting and gathering food.

 Many of the more sensitive sites are only available with a guided tour, which I highly recommend.
 It’s really useful for someone to translate their meaning and show you carvings that you never would have spotted by yourself.

-You’ll definitely not want to miss the Battle Scene.
-It’s one of the most elaborate rock carvings found in North America!
-Note: don’t go in the middle of the day as we did, as we could hardly see it due to the harsh lighting.
+Travel Tip: don’t go in the middle of the day as we did, as we could hardly see it due to the harsh lighting.
 This spectacular rock carving is available to the public without a tour.

-Writing-On-Stone is one of the largest areas of protected prairies in Alberta and is home to a surprising number of flora and fauna.
+Writing-On-Stone is one of the largest areas of protected prairies in Alberta and is home to a surprising amount of flora and fauna.

 How to Plan Your Visit to Writing-On-Stone Provincial Park